Zorana-V/3D-Heliocentril-EtoM-OT/README.md

 Output should be a plot of a multi-phase orbit transfer from Earth to Mars in three directions.

 ## Addendum
-Run the file labeled HelioOrbitTransferVisicMain.m ONLY.
+Run the file labeled E2MOTMain.m ONLY.
 All three files are necessary for the code to work.